sst/guide/_chapters/custom-domains-for-react-apps-on-aws.md

 REACT_APP_API_URL: api.customDomainUrl || api.url,
 ```

-Note that, if you are going to use a custom domain locally, you might need to remove your app (`pnpm exec sst remove`) and deploy it again.
+Note that, if you are going to use a custom domain locally, you might need to remove your app (`pnpm sst remove`) and deploy it again.
 This is because CDK doesn't allow you to change these references dynamically.

 We also need to update the outputs of our frontend stack.